TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 git checkout -b <newbranch>
 ```

-*Note:* Many git commands require that you are on the correct branch before executing the command - using these 3 commands regularly before running more complicated commands will save you headaches down the road!
+:arrow_right: *Note:* Many git commands require that you are on the correct branch before executing the command - using these 3 commands regularly before running more complicated commands will save you headaches down the road!

 **Important:** A new branch is already created as a copy of the current branch, so you always need to double check that you're on the branch you want to copy (typically, `dev`)

+---

 ### Committing changes